top of page

 Statement Regarding Virginia Rep’s Financial Crisis

-The two most frequently raised questions relate to the state of Virginia Rep’s finances at the time of Phil’s departure and the decision to purchase the Scottish Rite Temple as a new venue for Virginia Rep’s children, families, and schools programming.
+These most frequently raised questions relate to the state of Virginia Rep’s finances at the time of Phil’s departure in 2023 and the decision to purchase the Scottish Rite Temple in 2022 as a new venue for Virginia Rep’s children, families, and schools programming.
 Our responses are below.

 What was the financial situation when Phil left?